kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   There is no default value for the balance element.
 If you configure it, then you must specify a URI for its value.
 -   The `balance` and `accept` element URIs in a `service` must use the same port number and path.
 The hostnames in the URIs may be different.
 -   See the [balancer](#balancer) service to configure the balancer.
--   See [Set Up ${gateway.name.long} as a Load Balancer](../high-availability/p_ha_loadbalance.md) for a complete load balancing description and example.
+-   See [Set Up KAAZING Gateway as a Load Balancer](../high-availability/p_ha_loadbalance.md) for a complete load balancing description and example.

-${jms.ems.begin}
-### <a name="notifyele"></a>notify (JMS only) ${enterprise.logo.jms}
+### <a name="notifyele"></a>notify (JMS only)

 **Required?** Optional; **Occurs:** one or more.

 Use the `notify` element to make Apple Push Notification Service (APNs) notifications available for the service.
-This element specifies the notification-specific URI that contains the bundle ID and an optional development (or sandbox) indicator. ${jms.proxy.apns}
+This element specifies the notification-specific URI that contains the bundle ID and an optional development (or sandbox) indicator.

 **Note:** You must specify the bundle ID for your app in lowercase letters.
 For more information, see [Setting the Bundle ID](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/ConfiguringYourApp/ConfiguringYourApp.html#//apple_ref/doc/uid/TP40012582-CH28-SW16).
 For example, you might configure the URI `<notify>apns://com.example.myapp</notify>` to indicate that the iOS application can use the APNs notifying feature (while other iOS applications, with different bundle IDs, cannot).
 Because the bundle ID is the same for both the sandbox and production environments, you might have two different APNs certificates for the same bundle ID: one sandbox certificate and one production certificate.
-To tell them apart in ${the.gateway} configuration, the URIs would be slightly different.
+To tell them apart in the Gateway configuration, the URIs would be slightly different.
 For example:

 -   For the sandbox environment: `<notify>apns://com.example.myapp/DEVELOPMENT</notify>`
 -   For the production environment: `<notify>apns://com.example.myapp/PRODUCTION</notify>`

-**Note:** To configure ${the.gateway} and iOS applications built using the ${gateway.name.long} Objective-C client library to use APNs for offline notifications, see the step-by-step instructions in [Deploy APNs with ${gateway.name.long}](../apns/o_apns.md).
+**Note:** To configure the Gateway and iOS applications built using the KAAZING Gateway Objective-C client library to use APNs for offline notifications, see the step-by-step instructions in [Deploy APNs with KAAZING Gateway](../apns/o_apns.md).
 #### <a name="notifyexample"></a>Example Configuration for the notify Element

 The following examples show complete `notify` elements including a service for the production and Apple sandbox environments.
 The examples also demonstrate the use of multiple [notify-options](#notifyopts) and show a `security` element that specifies the `keystore.db` keystore.
 Including this in the configuration is essential for communication with the Apple servers because the keystore has the APNs certificate imported into it (this is imported using the keytool command
-`-importcert`, as described in [Deploy APNs with ${gateway.name.long}](../apns/o_apns.md)).
+`-importcert`, as described in [Deploy APNs with KAAZING Gateway](../apns/o_apns.md)).

 **Example Configuration for an Apple Production Environment**